Complaints received and assessed by the FSRA

 - Does not concern conduct that causes or may cause damage to the reputation of the ADGM or the integrity of the financial services industry in the ADGM.

 If your complaint concerns potential contraventions of ADGM’s commercial legislation (that comprises the Regulations and Rules not concerning the provision of financial services in ADGM) or potential misconduct by non-financial businesses registered in ADGM, then you may wish to submit a complaint to the ADGM Registration Authority (RA) via its Complaints Form, available here.The regulation of financial services in the United Arab Emirates (UAE) outside of the ADGM falls within the jurisdiction of:

-- The Central Bank of the UAE (CBUAE), for firms providing banking services.
+- The Central Bank of the UAE (CBUAE), for firms providing banking or insurance services.